daviscld/20440-Project/README.md

 ## Folder structure
-Figures generated are stored in a Figures subfolder, data are stored in the Data subfolder, and in the future, code files will be stored in a Scripts subfolder.
+Figures generated are stored in a Figures subfolder, data are stored in the Data subfolder, and code-associated files are stored in the Code subfolder.

 ## Installation
 This code is an R markdown file.